EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 - `Orchestrator`: Creates the systems that manage everything.
 This is the interface that lets you switch scenes or interact directly with the renderer.
 - `AssetLoader`: Loads your assets asynchronously.
 Maintains them in an array, so you can reuse them in any scenes.
 - `M4Scene`: Acts as the basic building block for your custom scenes.
 An `M4Scene` is an instance of a `Three.Scene` with added behavior.
 M4Scenes come with lights and a camera by default.
 Extend this with your own scenes.
-- `M4Prefab`: The basic building block for any scene object.
-Has a `tick` method which will be called every frame if `isAnimatable` is set to true on the prefab. `Tick()` receives a float value `deltaTime` which indicates how much time passed between frames.
+- `M4Prefab`: Acts as the basic building block for any scene object.
+Has a `tick` method which will be called every frame if `isAnimatable` is set to true on the prefab.
+The `tick()` method receives a float value `deltaTime` which indicates how much time passed between frames.
 We don't have a fixedUpdate equivalent.

 ## FAQ
 #### How do I add M4NG0 to an existing project?